Auckland was our first stop of our New Zealand trip, and I have to admit… I’m not a huge fan.

 “Yes, over there!!
 It’s gone!
 It’s been stolen!”

 I looked around at the empty beach in disbelief.
-Even from my viewpoint, I had seen only two other people pass the beach, and they didn’t look close to where he was.
+Even from my viewpoint, I had only seen perhaps two other people pass the beach, and they didn’t look close to where he was.
 “What was in it?”

 “Only my phone… some clothes… and Daniel’s car keys.
 Thank God not my passport.”

-THE CAR KEYS?!
 Panic ensued, and it rained again.
-I was amazed it hadn’t rained on my “hike”.
 TJ ran across the entire beach to see if anyone had his bag.
 Eventually, we made it back to the car park where Daniel was waiting for us…

 …in the car.